 What is the trick to making the best egg white frittata?

-Simple — they won’t taste light if you don’t whisk them.
+Simple — they won’t feel light if you don’t whisk them.
 And by the way, they still are light — in the healthy sense of the word.

 This is how we get the “hearty.”
 The “rich,” we get by developing the flavors of the added ingredients.

 - Crack the egg, obtain the whites and add them to the pan as they are.
 NO mixing of any kind — not even to season them.
-They will be seasoned at a later point in the recipe.
+(The other ingredients will all be seasoned enough to make it delicious.)